dangtuanhuy/assembla-to-jira-migration/README.md

 * Users - The hosted version will automatically set activated to true, the cloud version will NOT.
 * Ranking - The hosted version will allow you to set the issue rank while the cloud version will NOT.
 * Comments - The hosted version will allow original comment authors to import comments while cloud version will NOT.
+* Attachments - The cloud version is problematic, meaning that you might have to do this manually when migration done.

 In the `.evv` file this is indicated by setting the `JIRA_SERVER_TYPE` configuration parameter to either `hosted` or `cloud`.